 No vehicle is free from performance issues, and the Chevrolet HHR is no exception.
 Customers who have bought this model have complained about the slow braking speed they experience while operating the vehicle.

 The Insurance Institute for Highway Safety (IIHS) has given the HHR a “good” safety rating in frontal offset tests.
 This model was rated as “acceptable” in side impact tests.

 Both these factors impact how car insurers view the vehicle.
-It’s reasonably safe, but with some issues.
+It’s reasonably safe but is has some issues.
 Overall, it is considered a safe vehicle.

-Enter your zip code to get instant car insurance quotes now!
+Enter your zip code in our FREE tool below to get instant car insurance quotes now!